tynn-xyz/AString/README.md

 ## Installation

 All packages are available in _Maven Central_.
-Once a dependency was declared with a specific version, every other dependency version is provided implicitly with a BOM.
+Once a dependency is declared with a specific version, every other dependency version is provided implicitly with a BOM.

     repositories {